 UX writing must ANSWER their questions and GUIDE them through tasks.
 This conversation is the core of UX writing.UX Writing Fundamentals, UX Writing Collective

-If the UX copy (microcopy) manages to answer the users’ questions and guide them through the task, that’s how you can avoid two “evils”, known as two F’s of UX writing:
+If the UX copy manages to answer these users’ questions and guide them through the task, that way two “evils”, known as “two F’s of UX writing”, are avoided:

-- Friction is any factor that makes a task difficult or makes the user feel confused.
+- Friction is any factor that makes a task difficult or contributes to a high level of confusion in users.

-- Frustration is one of the friction consequences, which decreases the chances of continuing to use the product.
+- Frustration is one of the consequences of friction.
+It decreases the chances of continuing to use the product.

-Which type of copy enhances the user experience
+Which types of UX copy enhance the user experience?

-Let’s see now which type of content enhances the user experience.
+Now, let’s see which types of UX copy enhance the user experience.

-If we focus only on the content that is part of the user interface, UX writers write the following types of microcopy:
+If we focus only on the content that forms part of the user interface, UX writers craft the following types of UX copy:

 Besides, mid-to-high level UX writers also create content for chatbots and voice-based interactions.

-So, when you decide to download and install a mobile application, the company that developed it will give you a particular (digital) Pandora’s box.
-However, before opening it, be aware that:
+As already said, once you decide to download, install, and activate a mobile application, the company that developed it will give you a digital Pandora’s box.

-- Thanks to content writing, you found all the necessary information: who was holding the box and what was inside.
+- Thanks to content writing, you can find all the necessary information about the app and the company that is behind it.

-And you can’t face either overcome that challenge without UX writing.
+And, needless to say, no one can face either overcome this challenge without UX writing.